All about Dyslexia

 These tests will assess your child’s:

-- reading and writing abilities
+Reading and writing abilities

-- language development and vocabulary
+Language development and vocabulary

-- logical reasoning and memory
+Logical reasoning and memory

-- the speed they can process visual and auditory data
+The speed they can process visual and auditory data

 After your child has been assessed, you will receive an assessment report that states their strengths and weaknesses, with recommendations of what could be done to improve areas they’re having difficulties with.
+If you're looking for a "dyslexia specialist near me" or "how to assess dyslexia in children", early identification can make a major difference.

 Managing Dyslexia

-Dyslexia is a lifelong problem.
+Dyslexia learning disorder is a lifelong problem.
 So, there are various interventions that can help children with their reading and writing development.
 These interventions are generally most effective if they are started at a young age.
 The type and extent of intervention needed will depend on the severity of your child’s learning difficulties.
 A specific lesson plan is made and implemented for your child.
 The following professionals will help treat your child:

-- Special Educators: They are the frontline of dyslexia management.
+Special Educators: They are the frontline of dyslexia management.
 They provide strategies for reading and writing comprehension and expression skills, spelling, and vocabulary.
 Special educators also implement multisensory strategies which make these skills easier to pick up for dyslexics.

-- Psychologists: Offer advice and intervention to dyslexics, parents, and schools.
+Psychologists: Offer advice and intervention to dyslexics, parents, and schools.

-- Speech-Language Pathologists: Intervention using strategies to improve phonological skills, language skills, and spoken communication such as social-pragmatic issues.
+Speech-Language Pathologists: Intervention using strategies to improve phonological skills, language skills, and spoken communication such as social-pragmatic issues.

-- Occupational Therapist: To intervene in the social and practical skills that co-occur with the disorder.
+Occupational Therapist: To intervene in the social and practical skills that co-occur with the disorder.

-- Physical Therapist: To intervene in the physical movement problems that co-occur with the disorder.
+Physical Therapist: To intervene in the physical movement problems that co-occur with the disorder.

-Tips for children with learning disabilities
+Tips for Children with Learning Disabilities